 Dr Antonis Kousoulis, Director for England and Wales at the Mental Health Foundation, said: “There’s surprisingly little agreement about the recommendations designed to help people look after their mental health.

-“There’s also a lack of transparency about how the recommendations in existing campaigns were arrived at – in some cases, they’re from a small group of well-networked psychiatrists.
+“There’s also a lack of transparency about how the recommendations in existing campaigns were arrived at – in some cases.
+They’re from a small group of well-networked psychiatrists.

-“Our study aims to change things, by offering recommendations that reflect the best available evidence on what is likely to be helpful to people in the real world.
+“Our study aims to change things by offering recommendations that reflect the best available evidence on what is likely to be helpful to people in the real world.
 Furthermore, we are clearly declaring the rigorous methodology we used to generate these recommendations.

 “Our study represents a major step forward on existing public mental health advice, with several applications for health promotion campaigns and courses.”

-The new study used a Delphi methodology, which uses qualitative and quantitative techniques to assess available research evidence and reach consensus on a given topic.
+The new study used a Delphi methodology, which uses qualitative and quantitative techniques to assess available research evidence and reach a consensus on a given topic.

-It began by asking 23 international experts to suggest what individuals can do to maintain good mental health, and to outline the basis for their suggestions.
+It began by asking 23 international experts to suggest what individuals can do to maintain good mental health and to outline the basis for their suggestions.
 All the experts had strong and proven expertise in relation to anxiety and depression, which are common mental health problems.

-Finally, the authors showed the 14 suggestions that experts rated most highly to the members of the public who participated in the study, using an online survey.
+Finally, the authors showed the 14 suggestions that experts rated most highly to the members of the public who participated in the study using an online survey.